Tyrrrz/Onova/Readme.md

 [![NuGet](https://img.shields.io/nuget/v/Onova.svg)](https://nuget.org/packages/Onova)
 [![NuGet](https://img.shields.io/nuget/dt/Onova.svg)](https://nuget.org/packages/Onova)

 Onova is a library that provides a framework for performing auto-updates in applications.
 It was designed primarily for projects that distribute their releases using archive files instead of installers, but can be configured to support almost any setup.
-Acquired updates are applied in place via an external process, so there are no launchers, release files or special directories.
+Acquired updates are applied in place using an external executable, so there are no launchers, release files or special directories.

 ## Download